 To enable the COIs to deliver against their objectives, as well as developing and testing training and education modules on countering hybrid threats and on implementing comprehensive approach.
 Scenario development is a core function and supporting EU/NATO discussions and exercises.

-Currently, the Participants are Austria, Canada, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Italy, Latvia, Lithuania, Montenegro, Netherlands, Norway, Poland, Romania, Slovenia, Spain, Sweden, Turkey, the UK and the USA.
+Currently, the Participants are Austria, Canada, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Spain, Sweden, Turkey, the UK and the USA.
 Participation in the Centre is open to EU Member States and NATO Allies.
 The EU and NATO are actively participating in activities of the Centre.